ergochat/ergo/docs/MANUAL.md

 ### Nick ownership

-This mode makes Oragono's services act like those of a typical IRC network (like Freenode).
-In this mode, registering an account gives you privileges over the use of that account as a nickname.
-The server will then help you to enforce control over your nickname(s):
+In this mode (the default), registering an account gives you privileges over the use of that account as a nickname.
+The server will then help you to enforce control over your nickname(s).
+No one will be able to use your nickname unless they are logged into your account.

-* You can proactively prevent anyone from using your nickname, unless they're already logged into your account
-* Alternately, you can give clients a grace period to log into your account, but if they don't and the grace period expires, the server will change their nickname to something else
-* Alternately, you can forego any proactive enforcement – but if you decide you want to reclaim your nickname from a squatter, you can `/msg Nickserv ghost stolen_nickname` and they'll be disconnected
-* You can associate additional nicknames with your account by changing to it and then issuing `/msg NickServ group`

 To enable this mode, set the following configs:

 * `accounts.registration.enabled = true`
 * `accounts.authentication-enabled = true`
 * `accounts.nick-reservation.enabled = true`
+* `accounts.nick-reservation.method = strict`

 The following additional configs may be of interest:

-* `accounts.nick-reservation.method = strict` ; we currently recommend strict nickname enforcement as the default, since we've found that users find it less confusing.
 * `accounts.nick-reservation.force-nick-equals-account = true` ; this allows nicknames to be treated as account names for most purposes, including for controlling access to channels (see the discussion of private channels below)

 ### SASL-only mode